tari/taricorp.net/content/posts/2022/timelapser/index.md

     -vf fps=0.1 -t 60 timelapse.mp4
 ```

-In this instance I've captured video at one frame per 10 seconds (`vf fps=0.1`) and chosen to capture one minute of video (`-t 60`).
+In this instance I've captured video at one frame per 10 seconds (`-vf fps=0.1`) and chosen to capture one minute of video (`-t 60`).
 In the final script these are configurable, but this illustrates the concept nicely.

 Although the required framerate for video encoding is low in this application, video encode performance remains a concern because the Raspberry Pi 2 is not a very powerful computer.
 I wanted to use a video codec that achieves good compression, and it needed to do so with enough speed that frames can be encoded at least as frequently as they are captured.